ZEISS-PiWeb/PiWeb-Api/_pages/025-measurements.md

 ### Update measurements

-Updating a measurement does always effect the complete measurement.
-This means that the whole measurement including attributes and values needs to be transfered within the body of the request and is deleted and recreated again on server side.
+Updating a measurement does always affect the whole measurement.
+This means that the whole measurement, including attributes and values, needs to be transfered within the body of the request and is deleted and recreated again on server side.

 {% assign exampleCaption="Update a measurement - add and change an attribute" %}
 {% assign comment="" %}